rschenk/dp_parser/README.markdown

 Seasons present a particular challenge.
 For instance, "1974-1975 Winter".
 What does that even mean?
 When we encounter a date with a season, we just set it to the first day of that season.
 So, "1974-1975 Winter" becomes the first day of winter, 1974: 1974 Dec 21.

+When dp_parser starts inferring (inventing) dates like this, it will add `{ :season => true }` into the has returned by `#to_h`

+Likewise, the #season? method is defined on every node, and can be used to figure out whether the date has been inferred to be the beginning of a season.

 ## Installation

     sudo gem install rschenk-dp_parser